acend/infrastructure/README.md

 As the `kube-scheduler`, `kube-controller-manager`, `etcd` only listens on `localhost` on the metrics port, [pushprox](https://github.com/prometheus-community/PushProx) is used to collect the metrics.

+Alertmanager is configured to send alerts to the #ops channel in our Slack workspace.

 ### Ingress Controller

 The [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) is used with a Hetzner LoadBalancer (automaticly deployed with a Kubernetes service of type `LoadBalancer`and the Hetzner Cloud Controller Manager).